QunWu/OOD_ParkingLot/README.md

+<h4>for any problems, please leave comments under this project.
+For CMU-Algorithsm students, please keep your questions untils Saturday and I will answer them if we have time after BaiYang's speech</h3>
 # OOD_ParkingLot
 <div>
 Multiple Thread verison for Parking Lot.
 Car is thread class.
 Shared values are the enterQue and quitQue which are instances of BlockingQueue.